-The inclusion of mean value cuts had a significant influence on the optimality gap obtained within the time limit of 15000 seconds.
-The smallest gap at the time of termination for the 7 customer model instances (instances 2.3, 2.4, 3.3, and 3.4) without mean value cuts was 107.2%; the same set of instances were solved to within 1% when the mean value cuts are added.
+The inclusion of mean value cuts had a significant influence on the optimality gap obtained within the time limit of 15 000 seconds.
+The smallest gap at the time of termination for the seven-customer model instances (instances 2.3, 2.4, 3.3, and 3.4) without mean value cuts was 107.2%; the same set of instances were solved to within 1% when the mean value cuts are added.
 For the model instances with 10 customers (instances 2.5, 2.6, 3.5, and 3.6), the best gap found without mean value cuts was 240.11%, whereas with mean value cuts, some instances terminated with optimality gaps as small as 2%.

 It is important to note that the results that we presented in this section are for instances that are particularly difficult to solve.
 We generally found instances that have the same time to appointment waiting cost for patients the most challenging to solve.
-We also solved instances in which first stage costs, $c_i^a$ , and second stage waiting time cost, $c_i^w$ , are different for each customer.
-Table 11 provides two examples of problems similar to those reported in Table 9.
+We also solved instances in which firststage costs, c_i^a , and second-stage waiting time cost, c_i^w , are different for each customer.
+Table 12 provides two examples of problems similar to those reported in Table 10.
 Again, 10 randomly generated problem instances were solved.
-All of the instances are solved to optimality within the time limit.
+All of the instances were solved to optimality within the time limit.